gbabeleda/wind-energy-dashboard/README.md

   - Activation: `source wind-energy-streamlit/bin/activate `
   - Deactivation: `deactivate`
 - Creation and use of a requirements.txt file which indicates all required packages for the project
+  - Installation: `pip3 install -r requirements.txt`
+- Uploaded the dataset to its folder
+- Connected to the PostGres Server using SQLTools and Postgres Driver.
+- Created database, schema, and table for the dataset using raw SQL.
+- Created a ipynb that shows the same process but in a python environment